Happy Anniversary, dear readers! Can you believe it has been one year since we launched?

 I also met up with my cousin Jeni for a delicious seafood dinner at 15th Street Fisheries.
 After the conference I spent some time with my cousins, checking out the new Margaritaville Hollywood Beach Resort.
 It’s very coastal chic!

 JFK mural, Me at Lake Worth beach, Palm Beach, Lake Worth beach, Fear and Loathing in West Palm cocktail at The Alchemist Gastropub & Bar

-After TBEX ended, I shuttled up the Atlantic coast to the West Palm Beach area for a fun weekend with Greg and Carl, who I’d last seen in Miami.
+After TBEX ended, I shuttled up the Atlantic coast to the West Palm Beach area for a fun weekend with my friends Greg and Carl, who I’d last seen at Miami’s Wynwood Walls.
 We spent Saturday pedaling SkyBike bicycles over the Intracoastal Waterway, past gorgeous homes, to the beach, along a street lined with designer stores, past mega yachts, and through downtown West Palm Beach.

 The guys also introduced me to two fabulous foodie spots.
 Carl took me out for literary-themed craft cocktails at the Alchemist Gastropub, where I drank a Fear and Loathing in West Palm.
 For lunch, Greg took us to C Street Cafe and Coffee Bar, where I ate a delicious Cajun spiced chicken sandwich.